 This post is going to be a little different than my usual write ups.
 However, this one is something you can benefit from and with this, you might actually find your direction to happiness.
 One of my main focus in my life that keeps me in peace with myself and something I’ve been practicing for the past year is the idea of minimalism.
 I wrote in my other post about why I believe experiences are better than material things and that has a lot to do with this topic.
-This post will be all based on the concept of minimalism — it may be lengthy.
+This somewhat lengthy post will be all based on the concept of minimalism.

 It seemed like too much to handle and when I moved out of my house of 11 years, I knew it was a problem because I just had around 6 huge boxes packed specifically only for my clothes.
 Seeing all this junk stored away and my past habits made me realize this is not how I wanted to live nor be consumed by.
 Now, the habits I am keeping in mind are what changed my outlook on things and realizations that my money should go towards something useful.
 I no longer wanted to make a collection of things.
 I wanted to embrace the life that is to be created.
 It puts me in peace with myself.

 Here are ways that I try to be “minimal” that you might keep note for yourself too:

 Having a hobby can make you take your mind off not having to spend your time and money on materials.
 When I found myself getting bored back then, shopping was something fun for me and something I considered a “hobby” but it’s not really a good hobby because shopping can only be temporary happiness sometimes.
 Instead, find hobbies that serve you a purpose that connects with your spirit and heart.
 I found blogging is a great hobby and I like expressing my ideas and writing about things; it makes me feel like I’m doing something productive yet informing others with my work.